(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

 From the 90s, Russia had one main demand: "a neutral Ukraine. � From 2008, the US tried to push through a Ukrainian NATO membership with the support of people in Western Ukraine.
 Moscow said it would lead to war.
 Despite this, the US continued with this policy, and initiated a coup d'état in Kyiv in February 2014.

 In November 2021, the United States and Ukraine entered into an agreement on partnership that would lead to Ukrainian NATO membership.
-On February 24, 2022, Russia intervened with military force with the intention of forcing Ukraine to the negotiating table.
+February 24, 2022 passed Russia entered by military force with intent to coerce Ukraine to the negotiating table.
 At the same time, President Putin said that Russia respects the sovereignty of all post-Soviet states – including Ukraine's.
 There were "no plans to occupy Ukrainian territory," he stated.
 But Russia could not accept a Western "threat from Ukrainian territory".
 Russia demanded "a neutral Ukraine".

 "A neutral Ukraine"